 Both the models are shown in Figure 6 together with the measured average RSSI values.
-Equation (11) is able to correctly describe 14.6 % of the measured data, whereas the 6th degree model given by Equation (12) is able to correctly describe 23 % of the measured data.
+Equation (11) allows for correctly describing 14.6 % of the measured data, while the sixth-degree model given by equation (12) allows for correctly describing 23 % of the measured data.
 Following the generation of the interpolation models based on the measured RSSI values, they were compared to the theoretical models previously introduced, as shown in Figure 7.